Category Archives: British Royals

 Bertie was christened at St Mary Magdalene’s Church, Sandringham, on February 17, 1896, by the Bishop of Norwich.
 His godparents were:

-Along with his siblings, he was raised at York Cottage and York House, St James’ Palace.
+Along with his siblings, Bertie was raised at York Cottage and York House, St James’ Palace.
 In 1901, Queen Victoria died, and his grandfather became King Edward VII.
 His parents became the Prince and Princess of Wales, and soon after the family moved to Marlborough House, just next to St James’ Palace.
 A delicate child, he was educated privately for several years, before enrolling at the Royal Naval College, Osborne, in 1909.
 The following year, his grandfather died, and his father became King George V. Bertie was now 2nd in line to the throne, behind his elder brother.

-He continued his military training at the Royal Naval College, Dartmouth.
+Bertie continued his military training at the Royal Naval College, Dartmouth.
 He trained and served on HMS Cumberland and HMS Collingwood, and in 1914 began service in World War I. Aboard the Collingswood, he saw combat in the Battle of Jutland in 1916.
 The following year he underwent surgery for an ulcer and did not return to a combat position.
 By 1918, he had transferred to the Royal Air Force, eventually becoming qualified as a pilot – the first British royal to do so.
 He served with the Independent Air Force, stationed in France until the end of the war, finally returning to Britain in early 1919.

-He enrolled for a year at Trinity College, Cambridge, studying history, economics, and history, and then in 1920 began taking on more royal duties, having been created him Duke of York, Earl of Inverness, and Baron Killarney by his father.
+Bertie enrolled for a year at Trinity College, Cambridge, studying history, economics, and history, and then in 1920 began taking on more royal duties, having been created him Duke of York, Earl of Inverness, and Baron Killarney by his father.
 He traveled extensively representing his father, however, he was always overshadowed by his elder brother, The Prince of Wales.
 Bertie was painfully shy and suffered from a stammer that made him very uncomfortable speaking publicly, while his brother was immensely confident and outgoing.

 As the second son of the Sovereign, Bertie was never expected to inherit the throne.
-His role, as traditionally held, would be to support his father, and then later his brother.
+His role, as traditionally held, would be to support his father, and then later his elder brother.
 This allowed him a bit more freedom when it came to choosing a bride.
 He fell in love with the daughter of the Earl of Strathmore and Kinghorne, Lady Elizabeth Bowes-Lyon.
 After several proposals, she finally accepted, and the couple married in Westminster Abbey on April 26, 1923.

 The Duke and new Duchess took up residence at 145 Piccadilly in London and threw themselves into royal duty.
 And in 1926, the Duke of York, an avid tennis fan, actually played doubles in the Wimbledon Championship, partnering with his friend and equerry, Sir Louis Greig.